CloudFueled/aks-workshop/src/3.08 - Setup project (Argo CD)/Solution/README.md

 6. Update the image tag from the deployment in the tie-squadron `Deployment` to `1.28.0`

-7. Update the targetRevision in the x-wing-squadron application manifest to `18.2.3`
+7. Update the targetRevision in the x-wing-squadron application manifest to downgrade to `18.2.3`

 ---

-7. Push Changes and Validate
+8. Push Changes and Validate

 Then in the **ArgoCD UI**: